Dive Into Our Knowledge Center

 What is the Best Method for Garment Quality Pelts?

-The answer to that is most likely debateable, but I would have a preference to the alum simply because that is what my tannery uses, and I love the quality of their work!
+The answer to that is most likely debatable, but I would have a preference to the alum simply because that is what my tannery uses, and I love the quality of their work!

 Some Red Flags to Watch For...